NREL/EnergyPlus/design/FY2019/Carroll-MRT.md

 ## Justification for New Feature ##

 A well-known performance bottleneck in EnergyPlus is the calculation of interior long-wave radiation exchange.
 This is a dense-matrix, linear algebra problem with O(n^2 ) complexity.
 One approach used in other programs with comparable accuracy is the Carroll method (see Carroll 1980, 1980a, & 1981).
+There are several similar MRT methods with linear complexity including methdods by Walton (used in BLAST) and Seem (used in TRNSYS).
+Unlike Walton's method, Carroll's method balances radiant heat without an additional term to balance the heat flow between surfaces.

 ## Approach ##